Akhiltop/Employee_CRUD/README.md

 - View Employee - GET request
 - Delete Employee - DELETE request

-Finally, I will be making a video of this which may be much helpful for you in understanding every detail
+Finally, here is a video of this which may be much helpful for you in understanding every detail

+<a href="https://drive.google.com/file/d/1WZ1PC0NaZL0SU3BRQBJX92bMOWyB4SGr/view?usp=sharing" target="_blank">Demonstration</a>